 Taking all of this into account before we start we can adjust our carpet cleaning technique in order to achieve the best clean and your complete satisfaction.

-Carpet cleaning always starts with a deep hoover.
-Up to 80% of the soil in the carpet can be removed with appropriate hoovering.
-Most domestic hoovers only remove surface soil, leaving the soil that is deep down in the pile making the carpets look dull and shortening their lifespan by causing abrasion between the fibres.
-It is important to remove all of this soil before applying any liquid to the fabric, otherwise you will create a mud bath type of effect.
-We use a Karcher CV 38/2 hoover to remove as much of the soil as possible.
-Professional vacuum cleaners are different to domestic ones, they combine powerful suction with a strong pile lifting brush to separate and comb the carpet pile, allowing removal of all of the soil.
+Carpet cleaning always starts with a deep vacuum.
+Up to 80% of the soil in the carpet can be removed with appropriate vacuuming.
+Many domestic vacuum cleaners only remove surface soil, leaving deep down soil in the pile making the carpets look dull and shortening their lifespan by causing abrasion between the fibres.
+It is important to remove this soil before applying any fluid to the fabric, otherwise you will create a mud bath type of effect.
+We use a Karcher CV 38/2 hoover to remove as much of this soil as possible.
+Professional vacuum cleaners are different to domestic ones, they combine powerful suction with a strong pile lifting brush to separate and comb the carpet pile, allowing removal of deep down soil.

-Professional vacuuming with the correct tools removes much more soil than typical domestic maintenance, if this wasn't true then we wouldn't have to empty our hoover bags on a daily basis!
+Professional vacuuming with the correct tools removes much more soil than typical domestic cleaning, if this wasn't true then we wouldn't have to empty our hoover bags on a daily basis!

 Whilst the whole carpet to be cleaned is treated with a general cleaning product, indivudal areas are treated at the same time with an more specific product.
 Our mobile carpet cleaning warehouse (our van!) carries a wide range of products suitable for the treatment, removal or improvement for a wide range of carpet marks or stains.
 Identifying the cause of a stain is an important part of the initial survey as it will tell us how best to improve the stain efficiently.
 Smells can be treated with a variety of products, depending on the cause.
 We carry specific products to kill 99.9% of bacteria in carpets which is required to make safe carpets affected by urine or sewage.